 - Be full time

 - Last for 8 weeks and start in June 2018

-- These internships are the most common route for interns but require the same stringent questioning as the other type of internships.
+- These internships are the most common route for interns but require the same stringent questioning as any other type of internship.

 - You must be an SME with less than 250 employees registered in the UK.

 - Your intern should be paid a total of at least £300 per week, with the scheme funding £150 per week and your organisation at least matching this amount.

 - Internships can be 1 -10 weeks in duration.
 Note that 1-2-week internships will be paid directly by the university, whilst internships between 3-10 weeks will be paid by the employer.